sparkney/danceguide/index.md

 http://myhost/danceguide/viewAjaxPage
 ```

-When you type some text in the text box, ajax requests are sent to the server.
+When you type in the text field, ajax requests are sent to the server.
 The server returns a component that is placed in the target element.